What is the Sports Premium?

 The National Curriculum for swimming and water safety requires children to;

-19% of our current Year 6 cohort meet the national curriculum requirements.
+20% of our Year 6 (2021) cohort meet the national curriculum requirements.